Search

 Fact 8: Strawn-Wagner Diamond

-In the heart, there’s a gem named the Strawn-Wagner Diamond reigns supreme.
+at the diamond mine in Arkansas, there’s a gem named the Strawn-Wagner Diamond reigns supreme.
 This stunner snagged the “Triple Zero” grade from the American Gem Society, a title that crowns it as the epitome of perfection in cut, color, and clarity.

 Now, let’s break it down: “Triple Zero” means the diamond hits the jackpot in all grading categories — it’s like scoring straight A’s in the gem world.
 They’re astronomically slim, akin to finding a needle in a haystack the size of a city.